 Is It a Multi-Purpose Vacuum?

-If you’re looking to save even more energy, get a multi-purpose leaf vacuum.
-These are ones that mulch your leaves, function as blowers and manage damp organic waste.
+Get a multi-purpose leaf vacuum if you’re looking to save even more energy.
+These mulch your leaves, function as blowers, and manage damp organic waste.

 How Large Is Its Capacity?

 Do you need a leaf vacuum for a little lawn or a football field?
 You have a choice in your leaf vacuum’s size and capacity too.
 These two specs typically go hand in hand when determining what sort of debris a leaf vacuum can manage.

 A small, handheld leaf vacuum probably won’t be able to pick up branches or stones.
 An industrial-grade backpack leaf vacuum, on the other hand, might.